"What medications can I take for pain if I have had bariatric surgery?"

 Studies show that Actonel (risedronate) appears be the safer drug for bariatric patients.
 Actonel is available in daily, weekly, monthly or yearly dosing; this flexibility may lead to better adherence.
 If you need this type of treatment, discuss monthly or yearly dose versions, make sure you remain upright for a period after taking the dose and be aware of any heartburn, indigestion or abdominal pain so you can stop taking it and report to your physician.
 If financially feasible, intravenous Reclast (zoledronic acid), should be discussed and considered.

-6. Nicotine - smoking is one of the worst things someone can do after weight loss surgery, due to the high risk of ulceration of the stomach.
+6. NICOTINE - smoking is one of the worst things someone can do after weight loss surgery, due to the high risk of ulceration of the stomach.
 Don't smoke!
 I know a brilliant and charming businessman who 8 months after gastric bypass nearly died when nicotine ate a hole in his pouch and his stomach contents emptied into his abdominal cavity.
-He woke up in ICU and learned he had been there for six weeks, three often them as a John Doe since he was exercising without an ID when his medical emergency occurred.
+He woke up in ICU and learned he had been there for six weeks, three of them as a John Doe since he was exercising without an ID when his medical emergency took place.
 He had quit smoking for his surgery, but started back soon afterwards.
-It took two surgeries and six months for him to recover.
+It took two additional surgeries and six months for him to recover.

 THE 'NO' LIST - Medications for Bariatric Post Ops

 aspirin - acetylsalicylic acid - BRAND NAMES: Aspirin, Anacin, Arthritis Foundation Safety Coated Aspirin, Asper~, Bayer Aspirin, Bayer Children's Aspirin, Ecotrin, and many others Empirin, BC Powder, Vincent's Powders